Kaffite/InformaatikuQuiz/README.md

 <p>There is a GUI and everything is done via cliking.
 Choose the answer that resonates with you the most.<p>

 ## Info
-<p>Everything that the user sees is in Estonian but all the comments and variables in the code are in english.<p>
+<p>Everything that the user sees is in Estonian but all the comments and variables in the code are in English.<p>
 <p>The results are meant as a joke and should not be taken seriously.
 Enjoy! <p>